Sinfonia da Requiem: History

 In the early autumn (northern hemisphere) of 1939, Britten was approached through the British Council to write an orchestral work for a special festivity of an unspecified great power.
 Britten agreed in principle to this request, provided that he would not be expected to furnish a piece that was in any way jingoistic.
 Britten subsequently learned that the requester was Japan, whose government had requested works by composers from several countries to celebrate the 2600th anniversary of the ruling dynasty.
-At this point, Japan was engaged fully in its invasion of mainland China but had not yet entered World War II formally or become allied with Nazi Germany or Fascist Italy.
+At this point, Japan was engaged fully in its invasion of the Chinese mainland but had not yet entered World War II formally or become allied with Nazi Germany or Fascist Italy.
 It had also developed a firm acquaintance with Western classical music.
 Performing groups trained by Western musicians were numerous.
 Other Western composers who received commissions included Richard Strauss, who was directed to participate by Joseph Goebbels of the Nazi German government, and French composer Jacques Ibert.
 Along with the Western composers invited, several Japanese composers participated in the anniversary celebrations.

 Six months passed before the contract to write this work arrived.
 By this time, Britten had begun work on the Sinfonia.
 The delay in receiving the contract left him with only six weeks in which to fulfil the commission.
 The only work which Britten felt able to complete in time was the Sinfonia.
 In Britten on Music, the composer wrote that he then approached the local Japanese consul, discussed the work's nature and its suitability for the occasion for which it was intended, and told the consul of the Latin titles for the work's three movements.
 Britten assumed that all the information he disclosed had been forwarded to the Japanese ambassador.
 He wrote that he was subsequently notified that the Sinfonia would fulfill the commission satisfactorily.
 Britten completed the work, submitted it, and for six months heard nothing more about the matter.